saturnin13/crypto-mining-data-analysis/README.md

 # Create a block chain data scrapper
-1/ Find an explorer using coinmarketcap and find api call used by the website most of the time 2/ create a class extending GenericBlockchainDataScrapper
+1/ Find an explorer using coinmarketcap and find api call used by the website most of the time
+2/ create a class extending GenericBlockchainDataScrapper
 3/ Override the abstract methods
-4/ Add the algorithm to Algorithms class and the currency to Currencies class (as well as filling the 3 functions in currency)
+4/ Add the algorithm to Algorithms class and the currency to Currencies class (as well as filling the 3 functions in currency (use whatomine and coinmarketwarz to calculate difficultyone target (reward * hashrate / (difficulty * currency.difficulty_one_target()) * revenue_unit.total_seconds() * usd_per_currency)))
 5/ Add the new class to the BlockChainDataScrapperFactory

 # Create an exchange rate data scrapper
 1/ Find currency on coinmarketcap
 2/ create a class extending GenericExchangeRateDataScrapper
 3/ Override the abstract methods
 4/ Add the new class to the ExchangeRateDataScrapperFactory